 Federal Stafford Loan

 Stafford loan recipients borrow directly from the federal government.
-For undergraduates Stafford loans are either subsidized - meaning no interest is charged before beginning repayment, or unsubsidized - when interest begins accruing upon loan disbursement.
+For undergraduates (enrolled in at least 6 credit hours) Stafford loans are either subsidized - meaning no interest is charged before beginning repayment, or unsubsidized - when interest begins accruing upon loan disbursement.
 FAFSA results and the amount of other financial aid received are the two factors that determine whether the Stafford loan is subsidized.
 Therefore, changes in your financial assistance or financial need can affect the nature of your loan.
-All Stafford loans for graduate students are unsubsidized.
+All Stafford loans for graduate students (enrolled in at least 4 credit hours) are unsubsidized.
 Stafford loan repayment begins six months after graduating or dropping below half time enrollment.
 While enrolled in college at least half time there is no repayment obligation.
 Once repayment begins the interest rate on undergraduate subsidized Stafford loans varies depending on the date of initial disbursement:

 July 1, 2011 - June 30, 2012: 3.4%